-Manufaktura today is the result of Poland’s largest renovation project since the reconstruction of Warsaw’s Old Town in the 1950s (something you can read about in the Warsaw edition of In Your Pocket).
-The history of the site is one of fortunes made and lost, of war, nationalization and destitution.
+The Manufaktura complex today is the direct result of Poland’s largest renovation project since the reconstruction of Warsaw’s Old Town in the 1950s.
+The history of the site is one of fortunes made and lost, of war, nationalisation and destitution.
 What you see before you was once a series of factories – all producing various textiles – that were constructed in the latter part of the 19th century.

 The restoration of the old factories quite simply has to be seen to be believed.
 Enter through the Poznański gate, where workers used to file through every day on their way to the mills, and you’ll arrive at the project's ground zero: the Rynek (main square).
 In summer, this place really comes into its element, with a phalanx of beer gardens, an artificial beach and open-air concerts by international names.